drazisil/rust-server/README.md

 ---

 **Note:** This project was previously implemented in Node.js/TypeScript.
-It is now fully C++ and CMake based.
+It is now fully C++ and CMake/autotools based.
+All C++ unit tests use the vendored GoogleTest for maximum reliability and reproducibility.